oven-sh/bun/docs/runtime/typescript.md

-Bun can directly execute `.ts` and `.tsx` files just like vanilla JavaScript, with no extra configuration.
-If you import a `.ts` or `.tsx` file (or an `npm` module that exports these files), Bun internally transpiles it into JavaScript then executes the file.
+Bun can directly execute `.ts` and `.tsx` files with no extra configuration.
+If you import a `.ts` or `.tsx` file, Bun internally transpiles it into JavaScript then executes the file.

 {% callout %}
 **Note** — Similar to other build tools, Bun does not typecheck the files.
 Use [`tsc --noEmit`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) (the official TypeScript CLI) if you're looking to catch static type errors.
 {% /callout %}

-## Type definitions
+## Configuring `tsconfig.json`

+When using TypeScript and Bun together, it's important to properly configure your `tsconfig.json`.

-To install TypeScript definitions for Bun's built-in APIs, first install `bun-types`.
+First, install the TypeScript definitions for Bun's built-in APIs:

 ```sh
 $ bun add -d bun-types # dev dependency